-Publishitigs paper, with a focus on tunneling of a wave front through windows of excitability within the fibrillating state.
-The third reference concerns weak shocks and multiple defibrillating shocks in the spirit of3.
-This reference describes a 3D simulation study of the right ventricle, with major blood vessels included.
-The origin of the major VE signals are found in the high curvature regions of the cardiac surface, with large blood vessels located on the epicardial surface contributing.
-These findings and choice of methodology support our major conclusions, that the small blood vessels do not matter and that the global geometry of the cardiac surface and the fiber orientation are more important.
-It also supports in silica the experimental study3 of feasible low energy weak but repeated shocks in a defibrillation protocol.
+References 12-14 developed causal models and protocols for defibrillation.
+The first two of these references concern strong defibrillating shocks and are largely disjoint from the emphasis of this paper, with a focus on tunneling of a wave front through windows of excitability within the fibrillating state.
+The third reference concerns weak shocks and multiple defibrillating shocks in the spirit of Ref.
+3. This reference describes a 3D simulation study of the right ventricle, with major blood vessels included.
+The origin of the major VE signals is found in the high curvature regions of the cardiac surface, with large blood vessels located on the epicardial surface contributing.
+These findings and choice of methodology support our major conclusions that the small blood vessels do not matter and that the global geometry of the cardiac surface and the fiber orientation are more important.
+It also supports in silica the experimental study of feasible low energy weak but repeated shocks in a defibrillation protocol.
 This reference is mainly concerned with the design and optimization of treatment protocols and does not address causal factors in the sense discussed in this paper.

-E. Other Defibrillating Causal Factors
+E. Other defibrillating causal factors

 Our simulations of the 3D rabbit model show a growing wave front moving across the heart.
-This is the growing depolarized region hypothesis, see Sec.
-III B, and in the absence of distributed sources.
+This is the growing depolarized region hypothesis (see Sec.
+III B) and in the absence of distributed sources.
 The wave fronts must grow to a sufficient volume to force defibrillation.

-The motion of the scroll waves and filaments, a part of two of the LEAP hypothesized causal factors, is discussed in ref.2.
-Motion of the scroll waves over the period of the LEAP wave train is documented in Fig. 1e top row of ref.3, in the supplementary materials for ref.9 and in the present study.
+The motion of the scroll waves and filaments, a part of two of the LEAP hypothesized causal factors, is discussed in Ref.
+2. Motion of the scroll waves over the period of the LEAP wave train is documented in Fig. 1(e), top row of Ref.
+3, in the supplementary materials for Ref.
+9 and in the present study.